Last updated: March 15, 2018

 Use of Your Information

-- To administer our services and for internal operations, including troubleshooting, data analysis, testing, statistical and survey purposes;
+- To administer our services and for internal operations, including troubleshooting, data analysis, testing, statistical, and survey purposes;

-Disclosure of Your Information
+Disclosure and Sharing of Your Information

-- Where necessary in connection with providing publishing services on behalf of third parties, such as institutions and societies, Wiley may disclose to carefully chosen third parties navigational and transactional information in the form of anonymous, aggregate usage statistics (including ”page views“ on this website and the products therein) and demographics but only in forms that do not reveal your identity or personal information.
+If necessary in connection with providing publishing services on behalf of third parties, such as institutions and societies, Wiley may disclose navigational and transactional information in the form of anonymous, aggregate usage statistics and demographics information that does not reveal your identity or personal information.

 Cross Border Transfers